tacc-wbomar/tacc-web-jobs-page/README.md

 # TACC Website Content

-This is a project to maintain revision history for web content and a collection of markup templating utilities for Liferay Portal [Web Content][lr-web-content] in the [TACC Website][cp-website], but that are independent of the Liferay Portal infrastructure.
+This is a project to maintain revision history for web content (see "Web Content History" section) and a collection of markup templating utilities (see "Markup Templating Utilities" section) for Liferay Portal [Web Content][lr-web-content] in the [TACC Website][cp-website], but that are independent of the Liferay Portal infrastructure.

-It was created Nov 2019 by [Wesley B.][user-wb] so that the CMD (Communication Media & Design) team would be able to more easily perform, track, and review changes to the website but not require Liferay development knowledge.
+It was created Nov 2019 by [Wesley B.][user-wb] so that the CMD (Communication, Media & Design) team would be able to more easily perform, track, and review changes to the website but not require Liferay development knowledge.

-The content for this `README.md` is broken into two sections, "Web Content History" and "Markup Templating".

 _The "CMS" referenced in this document, as of 2019, is [Liferay Portal 6.1.20 CE][lr-version]._